-An Operator must provide indicative floor and ceiling prices for all significant railway services - being services it provides that are, or are highly likely to be, subject to access interest (e.g. major network tasks) - that it offers and which are subject to the Access Regime.

-The Commission may identify railway services to be significant railway services.

-The indicative floor and ceiling prices provided must be accompanied by statements explaining how the floor and ceiling prices relate to the pricing principles, including disclosing any rate of return used.

-Any prices or price information provided by an Operator are to be expressed in terms ordinarily and reasonably used in the rail industry for the railway service in question.

-The Information Brochure also must detail, as appropriate:

-- ▲ the prices for any other items for which a charge would be made, for example, for particular services or items of plant; - any price penalties that may apply, for example delays or disruption caused to other services; - the basis for charging any direct costs arising from the access applicant's operations, for example, due to damage caused; and - any other prices that would be charged, if not covered by the above.
+- 4.3.1 An Operator must provide indicative floor and ceiling prices for all significant railway services - being services it provides that are, or are highly likely to be, subject to access interest (e.g. major network tasks) - that it offers and which are subject to the Access Regime. - 4.3.2 The Commission may identify railway services to be significant railway services. - 4.3.3 The indicative floor and ceiling prices provided must be accompanied by statements explaining how the floor and ceiling prices relate to each aspect of the pricing principles in Chapter 3, including by disclosing: - the value of the real rate of return used; and - the latest regulatory asset values used, by railway segment. - 4.3.4 Any prices or price information provided by the Operator are to be expressed in terms ordinarily and reasonably used in the rail industry for the railway service in question. - Any indicative floor and ceiling prices or price information provided by the Operator 4.3.4A must clearly and separately state the prices applying to third-party use of the railway track and related infrastructure. - 4.3.5 The Information Brochure also must detail, as appropriate: - the prices for any other items for which a charge would be made, for example, (a) for particular services or items of plant; - (b) any price penalties that may apply, for example delays or disruption caused to other services: - the basis for charging any direct costs arising from the access applicant's (c) operations, for example, due to damage caused; and - any other prices that would be charged, if not covered by the above. (d)